masa16/phys-units/README.md

 ## Features

-Phys-Units library is discriminated from many other units libraries for Ruby, by the following features:
+Phys-Units library is differentiated from many other units libraries for Ruby, by the following features:

 * Compatible with GNU Units except nonlinear units.